 In table 1 we show compression results obtained using our methods.
 Unlike typical codecs, they are primarily optimized for pure decoding performance, due to the large number of pixels that needs to be decoded in runtime.
 The decoding cost of our methods is insignificant, as it is limited to memory transfers (parts of a texture, each frame) and, in the case of colors, a linear interpolation operation, which is performed in hardware.
-Decoding the block-compressed data is also performed in hardware.
-Decoding can become a bottleneck if the number of regions to decode is very high, thus incurring performance costs associated with the driver overhead of scheduling many commands.
+Decoding the blockcompressed data is also performed in hardware.
 The Spaceship and Pirate datasets exhibit very good spatial compression ratio, mainly because many of the cubemap faces contain no data: in such a case a cell would compress to two keyframes (out of 300) using any parameter value.
-In contrast, the depth compression is not as effective, partly because the color block-compressor provides a better ratio (6:1 for DXT1 over 2:1 for BC5) and partly because of the 16frame depth window and number of AABBs, which increase the area that needs to be updated each frame.
+In contrast, the depth compression is not as effective. partly because the color block-compressor provides a better ratio (6:1 for DXT1 over 2:1 for BC5) and partly because of the 16-frame depth window and number of AABBs, which increase the area that needs to be updated each frame.
 The Sponza and Robot datasets in contrast offer better compression in depths rather than colors.
 This is because of the effect of light bounces in the scene: For example, the falling spheres cause light to be bounced on the walls and floor, causing changes in shading in areas where depth remains constant.
 All results can be further compressed with general lossless methods, such as LZMA2.
 As can be seen in the table, such compression can significantly reduce the data to rates that can be easily transmitted over a network.
 The reason for the higher lossless compression of the Spaceship dataset is because of the redundancy of data (e.g. no colors or depths) across several views and cubemap faces.

 Quality and resolution of depth maps are critical for reconstruction (moreso than color data), therefore our compression scheme for depths is not very aggressive.
 As the rendering algorithm samples multiple views for depth, inconsistencies would manifest as holes on surfaces (a single intersection test incorrectly failing in algorithm 4) or floating geometry (all intersection tests incorrectly pass in algorithm 4).
-Similarly, during color reconstruction, $w{\rm depth}$ factor could be incorrectly set, leading to wrong color contribution.
+Similarly, during color reconstruction, w{depth} factor could be incorrectly set, leading to wrong color contribution.
 If compression is of paramount importance for a particular implementation, the depth streams can be compressed with any compressor, including a stream of AABBs for each frame, pre-calculated using our method.
 In real-time, the frame can then be decompressed and we can then use the AABB info to update the appropriate texture region.

 In table 2 we show a comparison of depth compression against a hardware-accelerated HEVC implementation by NVIDIA [1] for the Robot dataset.
-Floating point depth values were mapped to 24-bit integers using equation 13 and split to RGB channels, swizzling bits for better compression: SetBit( $c{(i \mod 3)}$ , GetBit(u,i) $\ll$ ( $i\backslash 3$ )) $\forall i\in [0,23]$ where c is the output 3-channel color and u the input 24-bit integer.
+Floating point depth values were mapped to 24-bit integers using equation 13 and split to RGB channels, swizzling bits for better compression: SetBit($c{(i \mod 3)}$, GetBit(u, i) \ll ($i \setminus 3$)) $\forall i \in [0, 23]$ where c is the output 3-channel color and u the input 24-bit integer.
 Our method has better overall compression than the lossless HEVC and the decoding speed is an order of magnitude better.